jcreedcmu/workbench-doc/workbench-doc.md

 github, google, or a university's preferred SSO system.
 We should, as much as possible, avoid reinventing wheels in this design space.

-The workbench should support a significant fraction of its features being used *without* creating an account, to the extent that it makes sense.
+The workbench should have a portion of its functionality available *without* creating an account, to the extent that it makes sense.
 The [live.lean-lang.org](https://live.lean-lang.org) service demonstrates that this mode of use is extraordinarily useful for sharing minimal